-The University's Emergency Management Plan includes information about the authority of the university in an emergency, concept of operations, assumptions, objectives, activities during different phases of emergency management, levels of response, activation of the plan, command and control, organization, assignment of responsibilities and functions.
+The University's Emergency Management Plan includes information about the authority of the University in an emergency, concept of operations, assumptions, objectives, activities during different phases of emergency management, levels of response, activation of the plan, command and control, organization, assignment of responsibilities and functions.
 University departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
 The University is continuously reviewing processes of the many different educational programs and exercises in order to better prepare the community during emergencies.

-- St. Mary's University police officers and supervisors have received training in Incident Command and Responding to Critical Incidents on Campus.
+St. Mary's University police officers and supervisors have received training in Incident Command and Responding to Critical Incidents on Campus.
 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually St. Mary's University Police, San Antonio Police and the San Antonio Fire and Emergency Medical Services Department, who typically respond and work together to manage the incident.
-Depending on the nature of the incident, other St. Mary's University departments and other local or federal agencies could also be involved in responding to the incident. - St. Mary's University Police Department, in conjunction with other University administrators, local first responders, public health officials, and/or the National Weather Service, are responsible for confirming that there is an emergency or dangerous situation that potentially poses an immediate threat to the health or safety of the campus community.
+Depending on the nature of the incident, other St. Mary's University departments and other local or federal agencies could also be involved in responding to the incident.

+The University Police Department, in conjunction with officers of the University, local government officials, local first responders, public health officials, and/or the National Weather Service, are responsible for confirming that there is an emergency or dangerous situation that potentially poses an immediate threat to the health or safety of the campus community.
 The University will immediately notify the campus community upon the confirmation that a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff is occurring on campus.

-In conjunction with other emergency agencies, the University conducts regular emergency response exercises such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
+In conjunction with other emergency agencies, the University conducts regular emergency response exercises such as table top exercises, field exercises, and tests of the emergency notification system on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.

-Each test is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.
+The University Police Department ensures each test is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.

-General information about the emergency response and evacuation procedures for St. Mary's University are published each year as part of the institution's Clery Act compliance efforts in the Annual Campus Security and Fire Report.
-Hard copies of the exercises can be obtained at the University Police Department.
+General information about the emergency response and evacuation procedures for St. Mary's University is published each year as part of the institution's Clery Act compliance efforts in the Annual Campus Security and Fire Report.
+Hard copies of the table top exercises and hard copies of the building evacuation drills can be obtained at the University Police Department.
+Hard copies of the tests of the emergency notification system can be obtained in the office of the Clery Compliance Coordinator.